 Department will come to visit that Cape Cod house on Doctor Braley Road.
 Isobel cleans the inside like it hasn’t been cleaned in awhile and Clarence cuts the grass and makes sure that any repairs to the house or barn are fixed for the visit.
 The day comes, a Saturday, and Child Welfare blesses the adoption and name change for James and David Briggs to James and David Callahan.

-Something about Great Depressions, and Wars, and the loss of two children combined with a trust that there is a loving God watching over her that must have cast out much fear.
+Something about Great Depressions, and Wars, and the loss of two children combined with a trust that there is a loving God casts out fear.
 There was a certain farmer in our community who saw a pheasant feeding on the corn leftovers in our garden.
 The farmer decided that the pheasant would make a nice meal and so parked his truck, full of crates from his own garden, and proceeded to walk back towards our garden to shoot that very bird.
 Isobel was not amused!
 She marched across the front yard and began pulling every crate of produce that she could reach with her 4’ 11” frame, from that truck onto the pavement.
 By this time the farmer is walking back to his truck with pheasant in one hand and shotgun in the other.
 It was a small community and so word likely traveled not to mess with that Callahan lady.
 In 1957 the Callahans will move to Tallahassee Florida where Clarence will work for the Road Department, again as a Draftsman, until his passing from this life in 1962.
 Isobel, now with only an 8th grade education and no High School Diploma buries her husband of 37 years.
 She enrolls in a technical school; she'll master typing, shorthand, and secretarial skills and finally get her Diploma.
 There is enough life insurance to pay off the mobile home and between a Social Security Widow’s benefit and the VA she keeps food on the table and the bills paid until she gets a part time job as secretary at her nearby church.

 It’s 1964 and Dorothy Caldwell casts the Great Lyndon Johnson Barry Goldwater Debate with her 8th grade American History class.
 James and David had watched the Republican Convention that summer in black & white.
 Google and internet searches were decades away so this meant trips to the Public Library and searches of old magazines to learn about LBJ and Lady Bird and those suspect voting irregularities in South Texas.
 A seed was planted in both of the Callahan boys in 1964.
 James played football at James S. Rickards Jr. Sr. High School and David played in the Marching and Concert Band.
 Isobel served as one of the volunteer school nurses.
 Both of the boys were active and involved at their school and both attended universities and earned degrees.